POLearn/liquidity-pool-on-unichain/content/02_deploying_your_tokens/01_deploying_base_token/REAMDE.md

 ### Deploying a Base Token on Unichain

-*Entire source code can be found from the official Viction Repository: https://github.com/POLearn/liquidity-pool-on-unichain/blob/master/contracts/ExampleToken.sol*
+*Entire source code can be found from the repository: https://github.com/POLearn/liquidity-pool-on-unichain/blob/master/contracts/ExampleToken.sol*

-### Prepare Your Contract
+### Coding Smart Contract

-- Change the contract name from `ExampleToken` to `BaseToken` and the symbol from `EXT` to `UBT` in the source code.
+Change the contract name from `ExampleToken` to `BaseToken` and the symbol from `EXT` to `UBT` in the source code.
+This an ERC-20 token contract, minting 1,000,000 tokens to the deployer.

-### Compile Your Contract
+### Deploying Base Token on Unichain

-- Use a Solidity compiler (version 0.8.23) to compile your modified contract.
+1. Use a Solidity compiler (version 0.8.23) to compile your ExampleToken contract.

-### Deploy to Unichain

-- Connect your wallet to the Unichain network.
+2. Connect your wallet to the Unichain network.
-- Deploy the compiled contract through your chosen development environment or tools like Remix.
+3. Deploy the compiled contract.

 ### Confirm Deployment

-- Verify that your contract is successfully deployed by checking its address on the Unichain block explorer.
+1. Verify that your contract is successfully deployed by checking its address on the Unichain block explorer.

-### Start Using Your Base Token

-- Your new base token, UBT, is ready!
-You can now use it in your liquidity pool on Unichain.
+2. You can call the `name` or `symbol` to ensure that the results are `BaseToken` and `UBT`

+> To complete this quest on POL, submit your deployed contract transaction to the Proof of Learn (POL) platform.
+This confirms that you've successfully deployed the ERC20 Token contract!